ChronoSheets/ChronoSheets-Python-Client/docs/OrganisationApi.md

 # create an instance of the API class
 api_instance = ChronoSheetsAPI.OrganisationApi()
-request = ChronoSheetsAPI.CSUpdateOrganisationRequest() # CSUpdateOrganisationRequest |
-x_chronosheets_auth = 'x_chronosheets_auth_example' # str | The ChronoSheets Auth Token
+request = ChronoSheetsAPI.CSUpdateOrganisationRequest() # CSUpdateOrganisationRequest | An Update Organsation Request object containing updated fields.
+Make sure to specify the Organsation Id in the request object so that ChronoSheets knows which Organsation to update x_chronosheets_auth = 'x_chronosheets_auth_example' # str | The ChronoSheets Auth Token

 try: